U.S. Elections 2020: Understanding What's At Stake For Health Care

 To listen to many of the candidates' messages, it may seem drug companies and health insurers are together responsible for most — if not all — of the high health spending in the U.S.

-"The giant pharmaceutical and health insurance lobbies have spent billions of dollars over the past decades to ensure that their profits come before the health of the American people," says Sen. Bernie Sanders on his presidential campaign website.
+"The giant pharmaceutical and health insurance lobbies have spent billions of dollars over the past decades to ensure that their profits come before the health of the American people," Sen. Bernie Sanders says on his presidential campaign website.
 "We must defeat them, together."

 Most insurance spending, though, actually goes for care delivered by doctors and hospitals.
 And some of their practices are far more gouging to patients than high prices charged by drugmakers or administrative costs added by insurance companies.